FRC1257/robotics-training-build/docs/README.md

 #### The `README.md` file

-This file should always be the landing page of any folder (more on when we talk about `_sidebar.md`).
+This file should always be the landing page of any folder (more on that when we talk about `_sidebar.md`).

 #### The `img/` folder